 Let’s get one thing straight, your nipple and areola are two different things.
 A lot of women tend to get the two of these confused in thinking they are the same.
 Your areolas are the dark-colored area underneath where your nipple is.
-Your nipple is the center part of your breasts where your milk is produced.
-Just as there are different nipple sizes there are all sorts of areola sizes as well.
-Some women tend to have big areolas and some small.
-According to Katharine O’Connell White, MD, MPH, director, Fellowship in Family Planning “The areola are as variable as the breast that they’re on,” which means that there is no “one size fits all” when it comes to your breasts, nipples, and areolas.
+Your nipple is the center part of your breasts where breast milk is produced.
+Just as there are different nipple sizes, there are all sorts of areola sizes as well.
+Some women tend to have big areolas, and some small.
+According to Katharine O’Connell White, MD, MPH, director, Fellowship in Family Planning, “The areola is as variable as the breast that they’re on,” which means that there is no “one size fits all” when it comes to your breasts, nipples, and areolas.

 Why Do I Have Big Areolas All Of A Sudden?